 Editor and writer covering weather and climate Education: University of Virginia, BA in environmental science, 1998; University of Wisconsin, MS in atmospheric science, 2000

-A native Washingtonian, Jason Samenow has been a weather enthusiast since age 10 (1987) — the year of the “double whammy” snow storms that shut schools down seven straight days in the D.C. area.
-Before graduating from high school, he interned for NBC4 chief meteorologist Bob Ryan.
+Jason Samenow has loved weather since he was a boy.
 At the University of Virginia, he earned a degree in environmental science, focusing in atmospheric science.
 He went on to earn a master’s degree in atmospheric science at the University of Wisconsin-Madison in 2000.

-Jason is currently the Washington Post’s weather editor.
+Samenow is The Washington Post’s weather editor.
 From 2000 to September 2010, he worked as a climate change analyst for the federal government, monitoring, analyzing and communicating the science of climate change.
-He founded CapitalWeather.com in early 2004, the first professional weather blog on the Internet which was absorbed by the Post in 2008.
+He founded CapitalWeather.com in early 2004, the first professional weather blog on the Internet, which became part of The Post in 2008.

 Samenow is a past chairman of the D.C.
 Chapter of the American Meteorological Society and a Weather and Society Integrated Studies Fellow.
 He earned the Digital Seal of Approval from the National Weather Association.

 Professional Affiliations: American Meteorological Society, National Weather Association